nicklaros/POS/Readme.md

 $ sencha app build
 ```

+# Important Information

+ - By default, POS will try to connect websocket at `ws://pos.localhost:8080`, so that means
+   you have to set your POS development address to `http://pos.localhost` and make sure `port 8080`
+   is open.
+Edit these two file if you want to change default setting
+   - Frontend: `POS/app/fn/Util.js` on `line 19`

+     ```bash
+     Ext.ws.Main = POS.fn.WebSocket.create('ws://pos.localhost:8080/POS/Mains');
+     ```

+   - Backend: `POS-ws-server/bin/server.php` on `line 20`

+     ```bash
+     $app = new App('pos.localhost', 8080);
+     ```

+   Important to note that the address and port on each file above must be identical or the connection will fail!

 # Files and Folders

 The following files are all needed to build and load the application.